What Happens if You Don’t Drink Enough Water With Creatine? (4 Creatine H2O Facts)

 So, allow me to explain everything you need to know about creatine and water intake.

 If you don’t adjust your water intake in line with your creatine supplementation it can lead to an increased risk of dehydration.
-Creatine draws water from your blood and directs this into the muscle cells.
+Creatine draws water from your body and directs this into the muscle cells.
 This will increase the ATP energy in your muscles.
 However, this also means there is less water for the vital organs, the heart, brain, liver and kidneys, to function.
 So, in effect, if you are taking creatine you should increase your daily water intake accordingly.

-1. Creatine and Dehydration
+Creatine and Dehydration

 Creatine is one of the most commonly taken supplements.